jussellymoreno1394/WhatsAppBot/README.md

   - You must send a message with the code. i.e. join cream.

    **Step 2:**

 <p align="center"><img width="700" alt="Captura de pantalla 2019-03-11 a la(s) 1 11 57 p  m" src="https://user-images.githubusercontent.com/32177779/54147444-2bf9f100-4400-11e9-96cf-f5d200036c90.png"></p>

-   - You can skip this step.
+   - Here click on **Next: Two-Way Messaging**.

    **Step 3:**

   <p align="center"><img width="701" alt="Captura de pantalla 2019-03-11 a la(s) 1 12 19 p  m" src="https://user-images.githubusercontent.com/32177779/54147224-b8f07a80-43ff-11e9-8cd4-54e108254525.png"></p>

-   - In this part you could send the GitHub username as test and you will receive the answer that you are specting.
+   - In this part, you must send a message to the **Twilio number** saved before.
+Send the **GitHub** username for testing and you will receive the answer you are waiting for (How many days in a row the given user has made a Commit and his most active repository).

    **Step 4:**